Kubernetes Deployment

 - Instance Chart (

-cluster/k8s/instance/) - Individual MindRoom instance with bundled Matrix/Synapse - Platform Chart (
+cluster/k8s/instance/) - Individual MindRoom runtime with bundled dashboard/API plus Matrix/Synapse - Platform Chart (

 cluster/k8s/platform/) - SaaS control plane (API, frontend, provisioner)